What are Carpet Beetles?

 As mentioned, carpet beetles can consist of a variety of different species.
 This might not be surprising since approximately 25% of all animal species are a type of beetle.
 However, “skin beetles” or Dermestidae are usually the most common carpet beetle that gets into homes in a number great enough to constitute an infestation.

-What kinds of Carpet Beetles are there?
+What Kinds of Carpet Beetles Are There?

 Carpet beetles are a common household pest that can cause significant damage to clothes and furniture.
 Their larvae feed on natural fibers, such as wool, silk, and cotton, leading to holes and other forms of damage.
 If left untreated, carpet beetle infestations can result in costly repairs and replacements.